 Let’s break them down one by one.

-Linux command line and text editor skills
+Linux command line

 A basic understanding of how to use the command line is useful as you’ll mostly be using the command line when accessing HPCs.
 When you’re on the command line, you also want to be able to use text editors like Vim or Nano to edit scripts and configuration files.